-Our team of attorneys has won settlements for victims of catastrophic injuries for over 30 years.
+Our team of attorneys have won settlements and acquired maximum compensation for victims of catastrophic injuries for over 30 years.
 We present specific proof of long-term problems with speech, memory, behavior, motor coordination, cognitive deficits, or other essential functions that brain injury victims suffer.
-We use both forensic evidence and the testimony of the victim and his or her family to show what the brain injury in this particular case has cost in human terms.
+We use both forensic evidence and the testimony of the victim and his or her family to show what a brain or spinal cord injury in this particular case has cost in human and economic terms.
+We often use a “day in the life video” so a jury can see first hand what challenges our client has to face on a daily basis.

 Types of Catastrophic Injuries